siqueiros/AWS-Project/README.md

 ## Predicting Job Title Using the Model

 I predicted the first 2000 samples of the dataset using the endpoint.
 I also calculated accuracy, presion, recall and f1 score to analyze my results.
+The model performed very well.

+Here are my results:

 **Accuracy: 0.9880**

 **Precision: 0.6552**

 **Recall: 0.9048**

 **F1 Score: 0.7600**

 ## Final Thoughts